aralsto/Pi_in_the_Sky/README.md

 This is the documentation of the actual finished project with explanations about the wiring, code, solidworks, and changes to the design from the planning phase.

 ### Changes
 The project changed quite a bit from the planning phase.
 I settled on simply making a compact package that one can flip a switch to automatically start up, and once it is "armed" throw it in the air to have it blink an LED at the peak of the flight.
+[Here](https://github.com/aralsto/Pi_in_the_Sky/blob/master/Images/Overview.png) is an images of it from the top, and [here](https://github.com/aralsto/Pi_in_the_Sky/blob/master/Images/Underview.png) is an image of it from the bottom.
+The green LED indicates when it is ready to be thrown, blinking off once when the accelerometer has been calibrated.
+The blue LED turns on at the peak of the flight for a second, then both turn off and the program ends.
+The switch simply closes the circuit of the battery to The accelerometer is attached somewhat interestingly as seen in the view of the underside, and this choice will be expanded on in the Solidworks section.
+The basic gist is that when I used the mounts I made for the accelerometer, it spun too much and gave innacurate readings because of it.
+The final change in the project was that I was initially going to have it record the data from each flight, but I decided against that as in testing I had already seen the data and it really isn't interesting.
+If I ever wish to have the data, it's an easy addition, but I don't see value in using processing power to record it every time.